 When a dispute arises it is recommended that you seek legal advice from a specialist in business and commercial law and make a genuine attempt to settle the dispute by corresponding with the other party.

-Check the contract between you and the other party as it may contain clauses that outline the procedure should any dispute arise.
+Business Law Disputes – Check the contract between you and the other party as it may contain clauses that outline the procedure should any dispute arise.

-Remember to keep all relevant correspondence and documents as any third party, such as an arbitrator, will need these to be able to build a full picture of the dispute.
+Business Law Disputes – Remember to keep all relevant correspondence and documents as any third party, such as an arbitrator, will need these to be able to build a full picture of the dispute.

 This involves using the courts and it is usually necessary to follow a “pre-action protocol”, which may encourage the parties to settle the dispute before the case reaches court.

 Although the losing party generally pays the costs of the successful party, only around 50-70% of this is usually recovered and the successful party may still be liable to pay substantial legal costs.

-By their very nature, court proceedings are somewhat inflexible and generally involve much time and effort, so you should always consider other options for resolving disputes such as arbitration and Alternative Dispute Resolution (ADR).
+Business Law Disputes – By their very nature, court proceedings are somewhat inflexible and generally involve much time and effort, so you should always consider other options for resolving disputes such as arbitration and Alternative Dispute Resolution (ADR).

 The parties involved in the dispute can choose the arbitrator and agree on what procedures should be followed.
 This allows for a resolution service that is more tailored to the specific needs and industry standards of the parties involved.

 However, arbitration is not necessarily any cheaper or expedient than litigation and arbitrators may not be as reliable as court judges.